NaturalHistoryMuseum/dataportal-docs/source/index.html.md

 Please feel free to [contact us](http://data.nhm.ac.uk/contact) if you have any questions!

-Or you can reach us on the Data Portal [Gitter](https://gitter.im/nhm-data-portal/Lobby).
+You can also reach us and discuss issues with other users on the Data Portal [Gitter](https://gitter.im/nhm-data-portal/Lobby).

 # Basics

 ## Access

-> We do not currently have any packages providing an easy syntax for accessing the API; access is just via URLs.
+> We have not yet released any packages providing an easy syntax for accessing the API, so access is just via URLs.

 ```python
 import requests